slatinsky/DiscordChatExporter-frontend/README.md

 - Message deduplication - merge multiple JSON exports and view them as one
 - Optimized infinite scroll - channels are loaded almost instantly
 - Forums and threads support (jump to thread and back)
-- Guild search with filters and autocomplete
+- Search with filters and autocomplete
-- Load assets locally or from discord servers
+- Load assets locally or from Discord servers
 - Private messages or guild exports are supported
 - Discord Markdown rendering
 - Right click message and select "Open in discord" to view message in Discord